RishiRoshan-A/TRY_HACK_ME_CHALLENGES-/Madness/README.md

 i thought this would be the ssh password and tried to brute force the username with hydra , but it didnt work

-Then remebered about the jpg file lets use this as a passkey and try to retrive any information
+Then remebered about the jpg file lets use this as a passphase and try to retrive any information

 ![img](17.png)